gokapso/whatsapp-cloud-api-js/README.md

 TypeScript client for the WhatsApp Business Cloud API.
 It provides typed request/response models, Zod‑validated builders for messages and templates, media helpers, phone‑number flows, and webhook signature verification.

+Inputs are camelCase (client converts to Meta’s snake_case).
+Responses are camelCased for DX.

-Optionally, you can route your calls through [Kapso](https://kapso.ai/)’s proxy by changing the `baseUrl` and auth header.
+Optionally, you can route calls through [Kapso](https://kapso.ai/)’s proxy by setting `baseUrl` + API key.
+Kapso adds storage/querying and extra fields, but Meta‑direct is the default.

 ## Choose your setup

 1. **Meta setup (~ 1 hour)** – Create a Meta WhatsApp app, generate a system or business token, and link a WhatsApp Business phone number in Meta Business Manager.
-2. **Kapso proxy (~ 2 minutes)** – Have Kapso provision and connect a WhatsApp number for you, then use your Kapso API key and base URL to begin sending immediately.
+2. **Kapso proxy (optional)** – Have Kapso provision and connect a WhatsApp number for you, then use your Kapso API key and base URL to begin sending immediately.

 ## Install